 Concomitant use of strong CYP3A4 inducers (eg, rifampin) should be avoided due to the potential to decrease concentrations of pazopanib.
 VOTRIENT should not be used in patients who cannot avoid chronic use of CYP3A4 inducers.

-Concomitant treatment with strong inhibitors of P-glycoprotein (PgP) or breast cancer resistance protein (BCRP) should be avoided due to risk of increased exposure to pazopanib.
+Concomitant treatment with strong inhibitors of P-glycoprotein or breast cancer resistance protein should be avoided due to risk of increased exposure to pazopanib.

 Adverse Reactions in the Randomized STS Trial: A dose interruption was required for 58% of patients on VOTRIENT.
 The VOTRIENT dose was reduced for 38% of patients.
-Therapy was discontinued due to adverse reactions for 17% of patients who received VOTRIENT.
+VOTRIENT therapy was discontinued due to ARs in 17% of patients.